Tips for When Hiring In-Demand Tech Talent

 While tech talent is high in demand, it’s still important to ensure that the people you reach out to have the exact qualifications your company requires.
 It can be easy to get caught up in the competition for talent, to the point that you may end up with hires that may indeed be skilled, but not quite the best fit for your team.

-So even before they apply, make sure you are in contact with the exact tech professionals you want by listing exactly what you need and expect from candidates on your post.
+So even before they apply, make sure you are in contact with the exact tech professionals you want by listing the specific needs and expectations from candidates.
 For example, when listing jobs on Kalibrr, you can take the opportunity to be specific with the qualifications of each.
 Using Artificial Intelligence, the platform will recommend your jobs to those who have the skills you are looking for.
-This significantly reduces the time you spend sifting through resumes, and allowing you to put more on your efforts to recruit the in-demand professional/s.
+This significantly reduces the time you spend sifting through resumes.
+This allows you to focus your efforts to recruit the in-demand professional/s.

 Matchmake More Than Recruit

-As mentioned, professionals with highly in-demand skills are well aware that they don’t need to accept the first job that comes their way, or the opportunities that don’t quite meet their expectations.
+As mentioned, professionals with highly in-demand skills are well aware that they don’t need to accept the first job that comes their way.
 So what’s a good way to draw them to your company?
-Start with making sure that what you both offer lines up with what the other needs.
+Start with making sure that what you offer aligns with what they need.
 For the most part, you’ve likely already determined that they have the skills you want, so during the interview, it may be better to focus a little more what’s important to them, rather than just the company’s agenda.

 Start by shifting your mindset to that of a salesperson, the best of whom first ask about what is important to their customers.
 You can ask questions that pertain to their current or prior jobs, answers of which can help create openings to discuss subtle intangible selling points such as autonomy, growth, or appreciation.
-For example, if in their previous job they felt they were micromanaged too often, this allows you to make mention of when part of your team, their skills will be better valued as they will be trusted to work a little more independently.
+For example, if in their previous job they felt they were micromanaged too often, you can say that their skills will be better valued as they will be trusted to work a little more independently in your company

 You can also open up topics based on what they indicate on their resume.
 For instance, bring up the training or certifications they listed, and segue way into asking what others they would like to earn, then highlight how your company can further support their professional development.
 Ultimately, making these types of inquiries not only allows you to know more about your coveted candidates, but also makes them know that you are interested in who they are, and how they and the company can best benefit from coming together.